theman-oj10/CareerSync/docs/UserGuide.md

 ![Fields Annotation](images/introduction/FieldsAnnotation.png){: .responsive-image}

-1. `INDEX` - The index of the internship application in the filtered list.
+1. `INDEX` - The number indicating the position of the internship application in the displayed list. <br>
+For example, the first internship in the list will have index 1.
 2. `COMPANY_NAME` - The name of the company you are applying to.
 3. `ROLE` - The role you are applying for.
 4. `STATUS` - The status of your application.